A New Law in California Aims To Protect Workers At Retail Warehouses Like Amazon's

 How does this law zero in on Amazon?

-The U.S. retail giant, Amazon, relies heavily on thousands of workers to fill its its massive warehouses, also called fulfillment centers.
+U.S. retail giant Amazon relies heavily on thousands of workers to fill its massive warehouses, also called fulfillment centers.
 During the pandemic, Americans relied heavily on online shopping for their goods.
-In turn, the company, the second largest employer in the U.S. behind Walmart, hired thousands of workers, and plans on hiring an additional 100,000 workers this year.
+In turn, the company, the second largest employer in the U.S. behind Walmart, hired thousands of workers and plans to hire an additional 100,000 workers this year.

-Tracked by algorithms, Amazon warehouse staff rush to pack and ship non-stop shopping orders that must be delivered in a matter of hours.
+Tracked by algorithms, Amazon warehouse workers rush to pack and ship nonstop shopping orders that must be delivered in a matter of hours.

 Other stakeholders in the retail space did.